yupferris/ferris-makes-demos-notes/README.md

 Ferris makes weekly streams about the insane art of real-time audio and graphics demos.

 Join [the streams][streams] on Sunday evenings at 20:00 CET/CEST or watch them on the [YouTube playlist][playlist].
-He typically announces the stream [on twitter][on-twitter] when there's one coming up.
+He typically announces the stream [on twitter][on-twitter] when there is one coming up.

 - Ep.001 - WaveSabre - [watch](https://www.youtube.com/watch?v=V8JXraZPkh8)
 - Ep.002 - [Demotivation - Notes](ep-002-demotivation.md) - [watch](https://www.youtube.com/watch?v=p9Obe-Xg35o)